Nizar-Esmat/DBMS/readme.md

 - File handling and input validation.
 - Implementation of basic database functionalities.

-## Future Improvements

-- Add support for more complex queries (e.g., joins and aggregations).
-- Implement user authentication and access control.
-- Provide a better user interface with clearer feedback and help messages.

 ## Acknowledgments

 This project was completed as part of my coursework at the **Information Technology Institute (ITI)** during the **Bash course**.
 Special thanks to my instructors and peers for their guidance and support.